raffaelespazzoli/openshift-enablement-exam/misc/oracle-rac/README.md

-# preparing openshift to run the image
+# Preparing openshift to run the image
-the resulting image is about 12GB so it can be run by a default docker configuration.
-Again we need to change the base size ofr the file system of docker containers
+The resulting image is about 12GB so it can be run by a default docker configuration.
+We need to change the base size ofr the file system of docker containers

-Add `--storage-opt dm.basesize=15G` to your docker daemon config For it to take effect you also have to run
+Add `--storage-opt dm.basesize=20G` to your docker daemon config For it to take effect you also have to run
 ```
 sudo docker rm `docker ps -a -q` && sudo docker rmi -f `docker images -q`